 While we do not offer a standalone course that is explicitly called “Pre-Calculus,” we do offer “Math III/Pre-Calculus” and “Algebra 2/Pre-Calculus.”
 These courses compress Math III and Algebra 2 into less time, leaving room for additional units and focus areas that are aimed at preparing students to take AP Calculus AB in 12th grade.

-For twelfth grade, the Base curriculum includes two offerings, AP Statistics and Modeling & Statistical Reasoning.
-Summit Learning does not currently offer AP Calculus, though we are considering including it for the future.
+For twelfth grade, the Base curriculum includes one offering, Modeling & Statistical Reasoning.
+Summit Learning does not currently offer AP Calculus or AP Statistics, though we are considering including them in the future.

 Is your AP Statistics College Board approved?

 College Board approval is done at the school level.
-We have had schools successfully submit our AP Stats course for College Board approval, but schools must secure their own approval for their courses with the appropriate bodies.
+Schools must secure their own approval for their courses with the appropriate bodies.

 Why are checkpoints different for math than they are for other subjects?